sudosu404/tailnet-lib/docs/content/docs/_index.md

 It simplifies traffic redirection to services running inside Docker containers, without the need for a separate Tailscale container for each service.

-{{< callout type="info" >}}
+> [!NOTE]
-TSDProxy just needs a label in your new docker service or a proxy list file and it will be automatically created in your Tailscale network and the proxy will be ready to be used.
+> TSDProxy just needs a label in your new docker service or a proxy list file and

-{{< /callout >}}
+> it will be automatically created in your Tailscale network and the proxy will be
+> ready to be used.

 ## Why another proxy?